corigne/corigne/README.md

 # Nathan
 ## Bio
 - 👀 I'm currently a 3rd year Computer Science Major, Japanese Language Minor student.
-- 🌱 ... learning data structures and fundamentals of computing systems.
+- 🌱 ... growing an interest in Computer Science research in Data Privacy and Cyptography, and Software Engineering.
-- 💞️ Language of choice is C++, and I have knowledge in C and Java as well.
-I am always looking to expand my horizons.
+- 💞️ Language of choice is C++, and I have knowledge in C, Java, Perl, and Bash as well.
+Currently actively learning Golang.

 ## Contact
 If you would like me to contribute to your project, please forward inquiries to my listed email with details.
 Thanks!